Table of Contents

 As described by Gandhiji in his book “Hind Swaraj”, Britishers could settle in India only with the cooperation of Indians.
 Hence, if the Indians refused to cooperate, we can achieve Swaraj leading to the collapse of the British Empire.

-Hence, the Muslim brothers, Muhammad Ali and Shaukat Ali launched an anti-British movement and discussed the possibility of united mass action with Gandhiji.
+Hence, the Muslim brothers, Muhammad Ali, and Shaukat Ali launched an anti-British movement and discussed the possibility of united mass action with Gandhiji.
 At the Calcutta session of the Congress that happened in September 1920, Gandhiji also convinced other leaders to start a non-cooperation movement in support of Khilafat as well as for swaraj.

 Causes of the Non- Cooperation Movement

 - Rowlatt Act- Under the Rowlatt Act passed in 1919, fundamental rights such as the freedom of expression were curbed and it strengthened the police powers.
-This act was passed under the viceroyalty of Lord Chelmsford which gave the government enormous powers to repress political activities in the country, and allowed detention of political prisoners without trial for two years.
-The Act was criticised as “devilish” and tyrannical.
+This act was passed under the viceroyalty of Lord Chelmsford which gave the government enormous powers to repress political activities in the country, and allowed the detention of political prisoners without trial for two years.
+The Act was criticized as “devilish” and tyrannical.

 - Jallianwala Bagh Massacre- On 13 April 1919 the Jallianwalla Bagh incident took place.
 General Dyer opened fire on thousands of people gathered in Jallianwala Bagh killing hundreds.
 His object, as he declared later, was to ‘produce a moral effect’, on the people.

 - The First World War- The war created a new economic and political situation in the country.
-A huge increase in defence expenditure was seen, customs duties were raised and income tax introduced.
+A huge increase in defense expenditure was seen, customs duties were raised and income tax was introduced.
 Prices increased through the years, doubling between 1913 and 1918 leading to extreme hardship for the common people.
 Crop failure was witnessed in many parts of India, resulting in acute shortages of food.
 This was accompanied by an influenza epidemic.
 Even after the war was over, the hardships of people continued and no help was provided by the British.